haochenuw/coupgame/Notes.md

     - need to not mix up local state.
 Index by room name. [x]
     - enforce player unique name. [x]
     - Handle in-game disconnection.
-        - Show a "disconnection" status.
+        - Show a "disconnection" status. [x]
         - When player reconnects, flush the status and send the gameState.

+### How to recognize a player?

+By name -- it's okay, since name is unique.
+Can we eliminate attacks?
+We can give each player an access token for a room.
+The token is granted when the player first joins/creates, and is paired with player name.
+ROOM_NAME: playerName -> token.
+Then, store the token in local storage (for debug, can store it in session storage).
+If a player lost connection and comes back, it should be able to present its token.
+Server checks the token and lets the player in if it passes.